Drakkar-Software/OctoBot-Docs/Webhooks/Using-a-webhook-with-OctoBot.md

 send messages to your OctoBot from any website supporting this system.
 <https://www.tradingview.com> is one of them.

+In order to be able to receive the webhook's message, there are 2 possibilites:
+1. On Cloud OctoBots, webhooks included and directly available.
+There is no need for extra configuration, you can jmup to step 3. of *Setting up your OctoBot's webhook*.
-In order to be able to receive the webhook's message, OctoBot has to expose an API to the web, for this it uses <https://ngrok.com/> that acts as a secure intermediary between the internet and your OctoBot.
+2. On self hosted OctoBots, use <https://ngrok.com/> to act as a secure intermediary between the internet and your OctoBot.

 Setting up your OctoBot's webhook
 ----------------------------------